abdulsalamamtech/integralforce/README.md

 ## Challenges

 While adding these features to our existing repository, we faced several challenges.
-Due to technical difficulties, one is that we are not proficient in the svelte programming for the frontend as it keeps populating errors, we decided to write new code to integrate our intended features more efficiently.
+Due to technical difficulties, one is that we are not proficient in the Javascript and TypeScrip configuration for the frontend as it keeps populating errors, we decided to modified some part of the code to integrate our intended features more efficiently.

 ---